andreassommer/ifdiff/README.md

 ## Installation

 There are two ways to install IFDIFF locally.
 Alternatively, you may use IFDIFF without any local installation in the cloud-based "MATLAB Online" environment.
-In that case, simply press the "Open in MATLAB Online" button below to import the IFDIFF repository in MATLAB Online.
+In that case, press the "Open in MATLAB Online" button below to import the IFDIFF repository in MATLAB Online.

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=andreassommer/ifdiff&file=toolbox/doc/GettingStarted.mlx)